What is SIEM? Security Information & Event Management 101

 SIEM benefits include:

 - Compliance reporting.
 About five years ago, many tech professionals started worrying about the number of standards and regulations they had to follow regarding security.
 Rules have exploded since then.
 A SIEM could make meeting all of those standards and documenting compliance easy.

 - Pattern formation.
 It's hard to spot a hacker's scout.
-SIEM reporting and dashboards could help you visualize minor problems, when they're easier to solve.
+SIEM reporting and dashboards could help you visualise minor problems, when they're easier to solve.

 - Increased security.
 All of the data a SIEM can give you can help you stop attackers in their tracks and protect your company’s critical resources.

 - Reputation management.
-If something goes wrong, you'll have dashboards and data to analyze.
+If something goes wrong, you'll have dashboards and data to analyse.
 When you're called into a meeting to explain what happened, you'll have the answer.

 - Crisis concerns.
 A SIEM can, in some cases, stop an attack even before you know something went wrong.